Are you planning a trip to Vietnam? Maybe you need to prepare a lot of things like clothes, shoes, and some options for the perfect journey.

 At Vietnam’s international airports like Tan Son Nhat in Ho Chi Minh City, Noi Bai in Hanoi, and Da Nang Airport in Da Nang, you will recognize several bank branches to serve money exchange demand of tourists.

-And good advice is given to you that if you have not prepared the Vietnam Dong earlier, you should convert your money into Vietnam Dong immediately before stepping out of the airport, or using any services.
+And good advice is given to you that if you have not prepared the Vietnamese money earlier, you should convert your money into VND immediately before stepping out of the airport, or using any services.

 This helps you avoid having some minor problems when your own currency is not accepted in Vietnam, but you need to buy something right away.